- What is the 11 Plus?

 Click here to find your school and get further details of the exam board and format.

-How do I prepare my child for the 11+?
+How do I prepare my child?

 Competition for places at grammar schools and independent schools is high and so parents are willing to spend anywhere from £30 to £5000 on private tuition.
 A few hundred pounds seems acceptable for most and can help provide the necessary edge to beat the “competition”.
 The programme of work generally consists of reviewing the curriculum and then doing a few papers before the test but can also consist of several months of evening classes and revisiting all of the curriculum to ensure nothing is left to chance.